1913–14 Dumbarton F.C. season

 The 1913–14 season was the 37th Scottish football season in which Dumbarton competed at national level, entering the Scottish Football League, the Scottish Cup and the Scottish Qualifying Cup.
 In addition Dumbarton played in the Dumbartonshire Cup.

 Scottish First Division

 Dumbarton's return to 'top flight' league football for the first time since 1896 witnessed a good start which saw the club unbeaten in their first six league outings.
-This fine form could not be maintained however and Dumbarton eventually finished 19th out of 20 with 27 points, well behind champions Celtic.
+This fine form could not be maintained however and Dumbarton eventually finished 19th out of 20 with 27 points.

 Promotion/Relegation

 At the end of the season, only Cowdenbeath from the Second Division applied for admission to the 'top fight' but it was the bottom two in the First Division - Dumbarton and St Mirren - who retained their places in the end of season election.
 For the third time a vote was held to allow for automatic promotion/relegation but while the 11-7 vote was in agreement it failed to obtain the two-thirds majority required.